ECHOEProject/echoe/doc/documentation.md

 `<seg 					When left as is, transposed material is printed in its type="transpose">`{		original order.
-To adopt the reviser's intended order, .xml}					the elements contained must be sorted by value of
+To adopt the reviser's intended order, .xml}					the nodes contained must be sorted by value of
 						`@ana` as described under [Scribal Interventions] below.

 Special characters		Special characters may be normalized using substitution